gm3dmo/gm3dmo/certification-exams.md

 <img src="assets/smelly-dog.png" width="320" height="240">

 ## Timing
-I feel like I'm a "morning person" so I book my exam for the morning session when my concentration is at it's very best.
+I feel like I'm a "morning person" so I book my exam for the morning session around 09:30 when my concentration is at it's very best.

 ## Clothing
 Wear a t-shirt or pullover not a shirt with rolled up sleeves.
 The invigilators have asked me to roll down my sleeves.
 If you wear a shirt, don't roll up the sleeves.
 Apparently people like to cheat.